-- □ Arranging videos in a playback sequence - Creating and positioning graphic overlays associated with specific videos - Creating cross-channel synchronized playback groups
+- □ Arranging videos in a playback sequence - Creating and positioning graphic overlays associated with specific videos

 The graphic overlay feature provides an effective way to display a company logo, sale sign or other static image (.bmp, .jpg, .gif, .tga or .png) over a video.
 Within the playlist, it is possible to assign a graphic overlay to one, many, or all videos in the list.